guilhermeKodama/ceros-ski-master/README.md

 # Development & Changes

-You can check the project on github and see my commit history to see the changes here: https://github.com/guilhermeKodama/ceros-ski-master

 I decided to use [gitmoji](https://gitmoji.dev/) on my commits because it helps you quickly understand the context of the changes and it helps you later check the history and see what your team worked on and maybe even spot issues. (like working on too many bug fixes)

 - Fixed npm vulnerabilities - updated module versions